zzalscv2/athena-atlas/PhysicsAnalysis/DerivationFramework/DerivationFrameworkJetEtMiss/README.md

-# DerivationFrameworkExamples
+# DerivationFrameworkJetEtMiss

 This package contains the derivation formats (JETMX) needed for Jet/Etmiss performance studies.

-In Run 3 the derivation framework will move to the component accumulator.
-The config files can now be found in the python directory, not the share directory anymore (to be obsoleted once all derivation formats across ATLAS were migrated).
+In Run 3 the derivation framework moved to the component accumulator.
+The config files can now be found in the python directory, not the share directory anymore!

 ## How to run: